dacechavez/bedfords/README.md

-Verifying Bedford's law in Go
+Verifying Bedford's law in Clojure